Mausy5043/lektrix/README.md

  * Show trendgraphs on a local website.

 ### Installing
 Clone the repository somewhere handy.
 Adding the `lektrix` directory to your `$PATH` may help.
+To install run `lektrix --install`.
+Use `lektrix --uninstall` to uninstall.

 ### Usage
 `lektrix <options>`